Skating in New York

 The Rockefeller Center is an amazing ice rink, especially during the festive months of November to January.
 It’s not the cheapest rink, but it’s certainly allows you to skate in style.
 To get there, walk to Fifth Avenue between 49th and 50th Streets, through the Channel Gardens and down the stairs.
 You can’t miss it!

 Rockefeller Skating Packages

-Do you want to receive an email as soon as the packages are available to book?
-Send me an email at email@example.com and I will let you know as soon as you can buy tickets.
+Would you like to receive an email as soon as the packages are available to book?
+Send me a message at [email protected] and I’ll email you when the tickets are available!

 If you prefer skating in the morning, you can book a morning skating session.
 Arrive at the rink at 8:30 and enjoy the holiday spirit on the ice, while munching on some cookies and hot chocolate in the heated VIP chalet.
 You can visit Top of the Rock afterwards.

 Book your morning VIP skating arrangement here

 - Season: 12th October 2019 to April 2020

 - Opening hours: You can skate in sessions of an hour and a half, starting from 08:30 until midnight